List of EastEnders characters introduced in 1991: Joe Wallace

 Joe Wallace, played by Jason Rush, is a young, gay chef who is HIV-positive.
 He arrives in Walford in July 1991 looking for labouring work at the Dagmar renovation.
 He befriends Ian Beale (Adam Woodyatt) when he helps him move some freezers, and Ian gets Joe some work on the site and a room at the local B&B. Joe recognises Mark Fowler (Todd Carty) from the Terrence Higgins Trust, but Mark initially denies that it was him.
 Ian later gives Joe a job at his restaurant, The Meal Machine.
 Joe encourages Mark to tell his parents that he is HIV-positive.
 When Ian discovers that Joe has HIV, he sacks him and disinfects his whole kitchen.
 Joe then leaves Walford to live with his parents in Cowley and is the last person to see Eddie Royle (Michael Melia) alive before Eddie is murdered in September that year by Nick Cotton.

 Joe saves Clyde Tavernier (Steven Woodcock) from being convicted of the crime, by testifying that he saw Nick climb down his drainpipe the night Eddie was murdered.
 This implicates Nick as a suspect and provides enough reasonable doubt to secure Clyde's release from custody and Nick is remanded for thirteen months.
 At Nick's trial in January 1993, Joe briefly returns as a witness.
 In spite of Joe's testimony, Nick is found not guilty of murder.

 Joe's mother Jackie (Ann Lynn), writes to Mark telling him he is dying in a hospice in 1994.
 Joe's death of HIV shocks Mark, but it is visiting the hospice that leads him to meet his future wife, Ruth Aitken (Caroline Paterson).

+Joe was the first gay character to have HIV in a British soap opera.